fracturedgraphics/git-template/.github/ISSUE_TEMPLATE/default.md

 ---
 name: Default Template
-about: When no template fits your request
+about: When no template fits your issue
 title: ''
 labels: question
 assignees: ''